Dexter, Michigan: Transportation

 The WAVE Community Connector Bus stops at several Dexter locations daily and on weekends.
 Its regular route travels between Chelsea and Ann Arbor, where it transfers to AATA bus #30.

 Washtenaw County's Border-to-Border Trail links downtown Dexter to Hudson Mills Metropark.
 A connecting trail to Dexter-Huron Metropark is also under construction.
 Completion is estimated to be in Autumn 2019.

 Dexter has a depot built around 1840 when the Central Railroad of Michigan from Detroit ended here.
-Today, no trains stop here, but it is the home of the Ann Arbor Model Railroad Club, and is almost completely surrounded by old railroad memorabilia, such as old level crossing signals and baggage carts.
+Today, no trains stop here, but it is the home of the Ann Arbor Model Railroad Club and is almost completely surrounded by old railroad memorabilia, such as old level crossing signals and baggage carts.

 Downtown Dexter's main thoroughfares were originally known as A, B, C, D, and E Streets.
 Today, these are known as Alpine, Broad, Central, Dover, and Edison Streets.

 Demographics

+2020 census

+According to the census of 2020, the population of Dexter was 6,696, with 2,466 households.
+Of these households, 96% are owner-occupied, with a median home value of $372,300.
+The median monthly owner cost for homes with a mortgage is $2,154, and $720 without a mortgage.
+Renters in Dexter pay a median gross rent of $958.

+In terms of racial makeup, 93.2% of the population is White, 1.5% is Asian, 0.3% is African American, 0.0% is Native American, 0.8% are from other races, and 4.3% are from two or more races.
+Hispanic or Latino individuals of any race make up 3.6% of the population.

+The age distribution of the population that was reported to the census: 26% of residents are under 18 years old, 19% are 64 years or older, and 46.3% are female.
+100% of residents in Dexter are high school graduates, and 54.5% have a bachelor’s degree or higher.
+The mean travel time to work is 29.4 minutes.

+The median household income in Dexter is $125,128, and the per capita income for the city is $54,671.
+Approximately 5.1% of the population lives below the poverty line.